 The problems for Milne and the Beeb really arrived with the mutiny scenes.
-During a period in which Britain was facing a barrage of nationwide strikes and riots, the scenes of rampaging soldiers flooding the town of Etaples in an all-raping, all-pillaging fashion was too much for the Tories to bear.
-The drama had touched a nerve with an already nervous Conservative government.
+During a period in which Britain was facing a barrage of nationwide strikes and riots, the scenes of rampaging soldiers flooding the town of Etaples in an all-raping, all-pillaging fashion was too much for Margaret Thatcher’s Conservative Government to bear.
+The drama had touched a nerve with an already nervous Tory government.
 The fact that the handsome and witty young Paul McGann was making revolution look rakishly attractive can’t have eased those fears much either.

-At the time that the third installment of the drama was due to go out on Sunday 14th September, the BBC was near to collapse.
-The sudden death of top BBC Governor, Stuart Young, three days before the drama’s first episode was due to be screened allowed the Tories to install dedicated Tory oddball Marmaduke Hussey in his place.
+By the time that the third installment of the drama was due to go out on Sunday 14th September, the BBC was near to collapse.
+The sudden death of top BBC Governor, Stuart Young, three days before the drama’s first episode was due to be screened, allowed the Conservative Government to install dedicated Tory oddball, Marmaduke Hussey in his place.
 Thatcher said that Young, originally installed at the BBC as safe pair of hands, “had gone native”.
 His days had been numbered anyway, by all accounts.